Conference 2022 speakers

 Steve’s role as Director of Advice and Guidance at NGA involves the development of high-quality guidance for NGA members and supporting the organisation’s work on good governance practice.
 Before joining NGA, Steve was Governor Services Manager at Birmingham City Council, where he oversaw the council’s statutory responsibilities in relation to maintained school governing boards, as well as guidance provided to both maintained schools and academies.

-Join Steve on 28th September at 10:15am for the session 'Succession planning: creating a strong foundation for the future '.
+Steve presented on 28th September at 10:15am for the session 'Succession planning: creating a strong foundation for the future '.

 Clinical Lead, Mental Health & Wellbeing Programmes at Place2Be